Faith-Based Drug Rehab

 Some treatment facilities approach addiction recovery through the lens of spirituality.
 This treatment philosophy views addiction as a deep-seated attempt to compensate for some sort of internal emptiness.
 By helping a recovering addict find inner strength through the treatment process, faith-based rehab facilities hope to fortify their path to sobriety.

-- Mindfulness – At the onset of a new day or a new program, teens are encouraged to set achievable goals, remain in a state of calm and think positively about what new challenges lie ahead in recovery
+- Mindfulness – At the onset of a new day or a new program, individuals are encouraged to set achievable goals, remain in a state of calm and think positively about what new challenges lie ahead in recovery

 Opinions surrounding faith-based addiction recovery differ widely depending on who you ask.
 But according to a 2001 study titled “So Help Me God,” teens who don’t attend religious services are twice as likely to drink alcohol, more than 3 times as likely to smoke marijuana and more than 4 times as likely to experiment with illicit drugs.
-And teen addicts with pre-existing spiritual faith respond better to faith-based rehab — especially minorities.
+And individuals with pre-existing spiritual faith respond better to faith-based rehab — especially minorities.

 Addressing the Root of Addiction

-Teen addiction is often rooted in something deeper than what ostensibly may appear to be a simple relationship to drugs or alcohol.
+Addiction is often rooted in something deeper than what ostensibly may appear to be a simple relationship to drugs or alcohol.
 Rough childhoods, broken homes, co-occurring mental disorders and pressure to “fit in” during adolescence all can dramatically impact a teen’s development and whether or not they turn to drugs as a way to cope.

 Research also shows that recovering patients with higher levels of spirituality exhibit positive qualities such as increased optimism, lower anxiety and a higher resilience to stress.